Josefine Hasbo: College career

-In four seasons with the Harvard Crimson, as a central midfielder, Hasbo scored 25 goals and provided 17 assists in 55 appearances, ranking ninth all-time in career points, ninth all-time in career goals, and tied for 13th all-time in career assists - despite missing numerous college games during her sophomore, junior, and senior years due to participating in all senior national team call-ups and tournaments for Denmark.
+Josefine Hasbo played four seasons (from 2021 to 2024) as a central midfielder for the Harvard Crimson, scoring 25 goals and providing 17 assists in 55 appearances.
+She ranks ninth all-time in career points, ninth in career goals, and tied for 13th in career assists, despite missing multiple games during her sophomore, junior, and senior years while participating in senior national team call-ups and tournaments for Denmark.

-In her junior season in 2023, after leading Harvard to the Ivy League tournament title, she was named the tournament's Most Outstanding Player, a unanimous selection to the First-Team All-Ivy League, and earned United Soccer Coaches First-Team All-America honors.
+In her junior season in 2023, Hasbo scored a hat-trick in the Ivy League tournament final, leading Harvard to a 3–0 victory over Columbia and securing the conference title.
+She was named the tournament's Most Outstanding Player, was a unanimous First-Team All-Ivy League selection, and earned United Soccer Coaches First-Team All-America honors.
+She was also recognized as a semifinalist for the MAC Hermann Trophy.

-She was also recognized as a semifinalist for the MAC Hermann Trophy, the most prestigious individual award in American collegiate soccer, presented annually to the top female and male players in the nation.
+During the summers following her sophomore and senior years, Hasbo represented Denmark at the 2023 FIFA World Cup and 2025 UEFA Euro.
+She was the first student in Harvard University history to represent her home country in the FIFA Women's World Cup.

-During the summers following her sophomore and senior years, Hasbo represented Denmark competing in the 2023 FIFA Women's World Cup and 2025 UEFA Women's Euro.
-She was the first student in Harvard University's history to have represented her home country in FIFA Women's World Cup.
+In her senior year, Hasbo was one of three finalists for the Harvard 2025 Mary G. Paget Prize, an annual honor awarded to student-athletes who make the most outstanding contributions to women's athletics.

-While in college, she served as president of Harvard's Women in Entrepreneurship Club.
+In interviews, Hasbo has described the challenge of balancing her responsibilities as a student-athlete at Harvard University with frequent travel to Europe every two to three months for training camps and matches with the Denmark women's national football team.
+While completing a double degree under the same academic requirements as other Harvard students, she completed much of her coursework while traveling, often studying on buses and flights.
+During national team camps, Hasbo has said that while teammates spent their downtime socializing, she frequently remained in the hotel to work on academic assignments.
+She also recalled taking a Harvard econometrics midterm examination remotely while with the Denmark national team in Iceland during UEFA Nations League matches, sitting the exam simultaneously with other students on campus, with a member of the Danish national team staff serving as the exam proctor.